mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

   * Ties can now be used to tie parameters between all functions and custom ties (involving mathematical expressions) are now available.
   * It is now possible to add constraints to parameters.
-  * Any additional functions can be added from the library of available MANTID functions by right-clicking on 'Functions' in the browser and selecting 'Add Function'.
+  * Any additional functions can be added from the library of available MANTID functions by right-clicking on *Functions* in the browser and selecting *Add Function*.
-  * Function setups can now be saved and re-loaded (Custom Setups) from the 'Setup' menu.
+  * Function setups can now be saved and re-loaded (Custom Setups) from the *Setup* menu.
   * Functions can be copied and loaded from the clipboard.
-  * Right-clicking on any function in the browser and selecting 'Help' will open a window containing the documentation for that function.
+  * Right-clicking on any function in the browser and selecting *Help* will open a window containing the documentation for that function.
-  * The guess can be plot in a separate window from the interface (automatically updates as the fit model is changed), accessible through the 'Display' menu.
+  * The guess can be plot in a separate window from the interface (automatically updates as the fit model is changed), accessible through the *Display* menu.

 Improved
 ########